Terrorist attacks: FG mulls nationwide ban on motorcycles, mining activities

 By Johnbosco Agbakwuru

-ABUJA—THE National Security Council on Thursday, revealed that it was considering a nationwide ban on motocycles and mining to cut off the sources of funds for terrorists.
+ABUJA—THE National Security Council, NSC, yesterday, revealed it was considering a nationwide ban on motorcycles and mining to cut off the sources of funds for terrorists.

-The Attorney General of the Federation, AGF, and Minister of Justice, Abubakar Malami, flanked by his Interior and Police Affairs counterparts, Ogbeni Rauf Aregbesola and Mohammed Dingyadi, respectively, briefed State House correspondents at the end of the meeting presided over by President Muhammadu Buhari at the Presidential Villa, Abuja, said that the meeting was focused on the logistics used by the terrorists.
+The Attorney-General of the Federation, AGF, and Minister of Justice, Abubakar Malami, SAN, in company of the Interior and his Police Affairs counterparts, Ogbeni Rauf Aregbesola and Mohammed Dingyadi, respectively, briefed State House correspondents at the end of the meeting presided over by President Muhammadu Buhari at the Presidential Villa, Abuja, said tthe meeting was focused on the logistics used by terrorists.

-Malami said the logistics used by the terrorists include motorcycles used for movement, collection of ransom and mining, which provides them the money to fund their arms supply.
+Malami said the logistics include motorcycles used by terrorists for movement, collection of ransom and mining, which provides them the money to fund their arms supply.

-The AGF said the federal government is now looking at ways to inhibit their actions by blocking the sources already identified.
+He said the Federal Government was now looking at ways to inhibit their actions by blocking the sources already identified.

-Malami noted that terrorists have moved from the conventional ways of funding their activities to mining and ransom taking making it necessary for the government to act.
+Malami noted that terrorists had moved from the conventional ways of funding their activities to mining and ransom taking, adding that this had made it necessary for the government to act.

 The AGF stated: “The issues deliberated border on one, the logistics being used by the terrorists, Boko Haram and bandits among others in the act of executing their unfortunate act of terrorism and terrorising the country.